 In the past these paintings were valued for their insights into the lives of the sitters, and they include distinguished New Yorkers who played leading roles in its history.
 However, the focus in this exhibition is placed on the paintings themselves and their own histories as domestic objects, often passed through generations of family members.
 These works raise many questions, and given the sparse documentation from the period, not all of them can be definitively answered: why were these paintings made, and who were the artists who made them?
 How did they learn their craft?
+How were the paintings displayed?
+How has their appearance changed over time, and why?
+And how did they make their way to the New-York Historical Society?

 The New-York Historical Society Museum collection numbers over 60,000 objects, including works of art and artifacts spanning four centuries.
 Among its holdings are particularly rich and diverse collections that illuminate the historical and cultural life of New York City and the nation.